-- (2) "United States authorities" means the authority or authorities from time to time authorised or designated, by the Government of the United States of America, for the purpose of exercising the powers in relation to which the expression is used. - (3) "United States Forces" means the armed forces of the United States of America, and "member of the United States Forces" means a member of those forces who is entitled to wear the uniform thereof. - (4) "Flight Testing Range" means the area within the red and hatched line drawn on the attached map1. - (5) "National of the United States" means a citizen of the United States or a person who, though not a citizen of the United States, owes allegiance to the United States. - (6) "British national" means any British subject or Commonwealth citizen or any British-protected person, but shall not include a person who is both a British national and a member of the United States Forces. - (7) "Local alien" means a person, not being a British national, a member of the United States Forces or a national of the United States, who is ordinarily resident in the Bahama Islands. - (8) "Sites" means the sites provided under Article IV of this Agreement so long as they are so provided.
+- (1) "Range Area" means that part of the Flight Testing Range which lies within the territory of the Turks and Caicos Islands (including the territorial waters thereof). - (2) "United States authorities" means the authority or authorities from time to time authorised or designated, by the Government of the United States of America, for the purpose of exercising the powers in relation to which the expression is used. - (3) "United States Forces" means the Armed Forces of the United States of America, and "member of the United States Forces" means a member of those forces who is entitled to wear the uniform thereof. - (4) "Flight Testing Range" means the area within the blue and hatched line drawn on the attached map, adjoining and extending the area within the red and hatched line as defined in the Agreement of 21st July, 1950. - (5) "National of the United States" means a citizen of the United States or a person who, though not a citizen of the United States, owes allegiance to the United States. - (6) "British national" means any British subject or Commonwealth citizen or any British protected person, but shall not include a person who is both a British national and a member of the United States Forces. - (7) "Local alien" means a person, not being a British national, a member of the United States Forces or a national of the United States, who is ordinarily resident in the Turks and Caicos Islands. - (8) "Sites" means the Sites provided under Article IV of this Agreement so long as they are so provided.

-Article II
+ARTICLE II